Suffering from Alopecia

 Opt for styles that do not pull on your hair; this will cause more damage to the hair follicles that may still be viable and irritate the surrounding scalp.
 If you're suffering from Alopecia that has resulted in some bald spots, you may not want to buy or construct a full wig.

-Clip in or tape in extensions are an excellent alternative to braiding and sewing in wefts or bonding extensions.
+Clip-in or tape in extensions is an excellent alternative to braiding and sewing in wefts or bonding extensions.
 Clip-ins and tape in Extensions placed virtually no stress on the hair and removed for breaks.
-Clip In Extensions are tracks that have small clips attached to the wefts; these can be placed throughout the hair near balding spots to mask the affected area.
+Clip-In Extensions are tracks that have small clips attached to the wefts; these can be placed throughout the hair near balding spots to mask the affected area.

 Here are the things to avoid to keep your hair and scalp healthy.

 Although your hair may be falling out, it is imperative to take care of the hair that is left to reduce the amount of hair that can potentially be affected by the loss.